 I was also disappointed by the lack of affordable and accessible public transportation.
 Buses only run every two hours and taxis are incredibly expensive ($50 USD for a 15-minute cab ride).
 If you want to see the island, you really have to rent a car during your stay.
 Not having one really limits what you can see.

 One thing I loved, though, was the locals.
 They made the trip.
-The locals on the island were friendly, helpful, and great conversationalists.
+They were friendly, helpful, and great conversationalists.
 I stayed in an Airbnb rental, and Milly, my host, was super friendly and helpful.
 She even went the extra mile and drove me some places so I wouldn’t have to take a taxi.
-If I returned to Curacao, I would stay at her place again.
+If I returned to Curaçao, I would stay at her place again.

 While searching for places to eat, I stumbled across a local, family-run restaurant near my apartment and ate most of the meals there.
 Every time I walked in, they greeted me like they’d known me for years (I was probably the only non-local to eat there).
-Jack, from another restaurant, kindly gave me his phone number to call if I needed anything and always remembered me and that I really loved his lemonade when he saw me.
+Jack, from another restaurant, kindly gave me his phone number to call if I needed anything and when he saw me, always remembered me and that I really loved his lemonade.